logoPET OWNER VERSION

 • Replace carbon in filter

-• Clean protein skimmer (marine saltwater tanks), filter pipework, and quartz sleeve of ultraviolet sterilizer (if applicable)
+• Clean protein skimmer (marine saltwater tanks), filter pipework, and quartz sleeve of ultraviolet sterilizer (a device that uses ultraviolet light to sterilize the water by damaging the DNA of harmful microorganisms)

 • Service power filters and air pump